Minimal rational curves on complete symmetric varieties: Minimal rational curves on wonderful symmetric varieties

 \begin{remark} We set $X_{\alphab_i} := X_i$ for $i \in [1,r]$ so that $X_\betab$ is well defined for $\betab \in \Db$. \end{remark}

 Next we want to relate colors and restricted roots.
-This is more difficult, since there may be more colors than restricted roots as Propositions \ref{pic-colors} and \ref{pic-rk} below show.
-The following proposition holds for any projective spherical variety with a unique closed orbit (see \cite[Theorem 3.2.4]{survey})
+This is more difficult, since there may be more colors than restricted roots as we will see next.
+Recall the description of the Picard group of $X$ (see \cite[Theorem 3.2.4]{survey}):

 \begin{proposition} We have $\Pic(X) = \bigoplus_{D \in \cD_X}\bZ[D]$. \end{proposition}